packagePFIM/PFIM/README.md

     - FedorovWynn/
     - MultiplicativeAlgorithm/

+### Vignettes

 The Vignettes/ folder contains the two vignettes available on CRAN.

+### Documentation

-The folder documentation/ folder contains the complete documentation for all methods and classes included in the package.
+The Documentation/ folder contains the complete documentation for all methods and classes included in the package.

+### Unit test

+The tests/ folder contains the unit test suite (likely via testthat).

 ## Getting help